 The USDA National Organic Program allows application of biological, botanical, or mineral inputs, when cultural practices are insufficient to prevent or control crop pests, weeds, and diseases.
 Most of these are non-synthetic and/or minimally-processed.

 Be sure to check with your certifier in advance to be certain that the materials and practices you plan to use are approved by your certifier, and that you understand any restrictions on use.
 For the most up-to-date OMRI list, visit the OMRI web site at: www.omri.org.
-When mentioned in tables or in crop chapters, this Guide designates approved organic materials with a superscript OG ( OG ), which means they were "OMRI listed" at the time of publication (June, 2015).
+When mentioned in tables or in crop chapters, this Guide designates approved organic materials with a superscript OG ( OG ), which means they were "OMRI listed" at the time of publication (June 2022).

 Minimum risk (exempt) pesticides.
 These are a special class of pesticides that are not subject to federal registration requirements because their ingredients, both active and inert, are demonstrably safe for the intended use.
 This exemption falls under section 25(b) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-Of the New England states, ME, NH, RI and VT require state registrations for these products while MA and CT allow exemption for all products that meet the minimum risk criteria and are on the federal 25(b) list.
+Of the New England states, CT, ME, NH, RI and VT all require state registrations for these products while MA allows exemption for all products that meet the minimum risk criteria and are on the federal 25(b) list.
 For more information, please contact your state's pesticide registration office (see Pesticide Safety and Use).
 The list of 25(b) exempt materials includes the following: corn gluten meal; sodium chloride; corn, linseed, sesame, soybean, and cottonseed oil; garlic and garlic oil; and essential oils including rosemary, mint, thyme, geranium, lemongrass, cinnamon and rosemary.
 Some pest control products listed in this guide meet the criteria for exemption and do not have EPA pesticide registration or a pesticide label.
-More on this class of pesticides can be found at http://www.epa.gov/oppbppd1/biopesticides.
+More on this class of pesticides can be found at: https://www.epa.gov/minimum-risk-pesticides.

-Biological Control of Insect Pests
+Biological Insect Control

-The release of lab-reared beneficials can also aid in suppressing pests.
+The release of commercially produced beneficials can also aid in suppressing pests.
 These tend to be more successful in greenhouses than in the field, but there are several instances where releases in the field have been proven to suppress or completely control key pests.
 Trichogramma are tiny wasps that lay their eggs inside the eggs of insects, and wasp larvae develop inside, killing the egg.
 Several species are commercially available, but the most useful in vegetable crops are T. pretiosum for caterpillar eggs and T. ostriniae against European corn borer in sweet corn and pepper.
 Releases should be timed to coincide with egg laying.
 See Table 22 for information about biological controls for the field, and also Biological Control for Insects and Mites in the Vegetable Transplants section.

-Biorational and Organic Disease Control
+Biological Disease Control